Thunder hang on to defeat Mavericks

 “That’s how Barea is.
 He’s a chippy player,” Durant said.
 “I mean, he has to be that way.
 He’s the smallest guy in the league, one of the toughest guys in the league as well.
 So we knew he was going to try and add a little something to the game, but we did a good job keeping our heads.”

-With Devin Harris injuring his foot and Charlie Villanueva ejected with two technicals, Dallas were down to eight players in the second half.
+With guard Devin Harris injuring his foot and forward Charlie Villanueva being ejected with two technicals, Dallas was down to eight players in the second half.
 Even without Westbrook to keep Oklahoma City’s offense humming, they were still too much for the shorthanded Mavs.

 “We got it down by 29 and got it back to 12 or 14 and they had to bring their starters back in,” Carlisle said.
 “You have got to just keep playing and they did and I am proud of the way that our guys competed.”